Skip to content

 File types

-• Use simpler formats: Use Markdown
+• Use simpler formats, like Markdown instead of ReST.

 Source headers